mobxjs/mobx/docs/README.md

 > The #mobx is the way I always want things to be!
 It's really surprising simple and fast!
 Totally awesome!
 Don't miss it!

 ## The benefits of MobX

+TODO: clean this up, and move up, merge with intro section?

 MobX is one of the least obtrusive libraries you can use for state management.
 That makes the `MobX` approach not just simple, but very scalable as well.
 It has caused many well known companies to adopt MobX, which is used at companies like Microsoft, Amazon, Netflix, EA Games and [many more](https://github.com/mobxjs/mobx/issues/681).